planetwerth/theory/README.md

 Welcome to the **Theory of Everything**—an evolving framework that unites the metaphysical principles of **love**, **extropy**, and **ethics** with the physical universe.
 This theory proposes that these fundamental forces are not just abstract concepts but the core drivers of all existence, guiding both the cosmos and conscious beings toward higher states of connection, growth, and balance.

-The theory is a **work in progress**, with the ultimate goal of providing a unifying model that integrates the known laws of physics with the unseen forces of love and ethics, reshaping how we understand the universe, ourselves, and the connections that bind us all.
+The theory is **work in progress**, with the ultimate goal of providing a unifying model that integrates the known laws of physics with the unseen forces of love and ethics, reshaping how we understand the universe, ourselves, and the connections that bind us all.

 ---